 We’ve all seen this sad story play out: a small company is doing great, nailing their sales goals and scaling up rapidly.
-But once they hit a critical tipping point, their sales process becomes a mess.
+The good news?
+A sales enablement deck gives you a simple, repeatable framework to document your process and keep reps aligned.

 Marketing and sales have lost critical communication lines.
 Sales reps aren’t sure what content prospects have engaged with or what touchpoints they’ve received.
 The prospect’s experience varies wildly depending on who they speak to.